ceph/ceph/doc/man/8/crushtool.rst

 The test mode will use the input crush map ( as specified with **-i map** ) and perform a dry run of CRUSH mapping or random placement ( if **--simulate** is set ).
 On completion, two kinds of reports can be created.
-The **--show-...** options output human readable informations on stderr.
+The **--show-...** options output human readable information on stderr.
 The **--output-csv** option creates CSV files that are documented by the **--help-output** option.